bpleines/ansible-infoblox/README.md

 The following content is an ongoing effort to test the new integration between Infoblox and Ansible Core v2.5

 The nios_provider variable used in the tasks is intentionally encrypted to reflect a proper project setup.
-The cotents in that encrypted file look like the following:
+The contents in that encrypted file look like the following so you can delete it and create your own:

 ---vars/main.yml---
 ---